Rails 8 Authentication Generator: What You Still Build

 What I'd reach for on a new app

-For a new SaaS app, an internal tool, or a standard web product, I now start with the generator and don’t look back.
+For a new SaaS app, an internal tool, or a standard web product whose auth needs are login, password reset, email confirmation, and session revocation, I now start with the generator.
 The reasons are practical, not ideological.
-You own every line, so when something breaks at 2am you’re reading your own controllers instead of spelunking through a gem’s override chain.
-There are no dependencies to track through Rails upgrades.
-BCrypt and authenticate_by give you the same timing-attack resistance Devise does, and database-backed sessions hand you per-device revocation that Devise’s default cookies can’t.
+You own every line, so when something breaks at 2am you're reading your own controllers instead of spelunking through a gem's override chain.
+There are fewer dependencies to track through Rails upgrades.
+BCrypt and authenticate_by give you timing-attack resistance, and database-backed sessions hand you per-device revocation that Devise's default cookies can't.